ponnar-aws/aws-developercertificate-udemy/README.md

 I needed to restart the instance to see php installed.
 #### connectin rds from ec2
 modify the security group of RDS. add inbound and modify to add security group of ec2.
-Connection to establish bw one security group to other security group
+Connection to establish bw one security group to other security group doubt::: in ec2 we add iam role(s3fullaccess) so that we connected to s3.
+In S3 also we can restrict who can access. how rds didnt follow such step.

 ### RDP Multi AZ & Read replica -- must questions in this segment
 2 Types of backups: